-- Mix 1 cup beans (drained and rinsed) with a drizzle of olive oil, 1/4 teaspoon kosher salt, and ½ tablespoon chili powder.
+- Drain and rinse the beans.
+Mix 1 cup beans with a drizzle of olive oil, 1/4 teaspoon kosher salt, and ½ tablespoon chili powder.

 - When the potatoes have finished baking, remove them from the oven.
 Transfer to a cutting board and let cool slightly until able to handle.
 Cut each potato in half with a serrated knife, then scoop out the insides into a bowl, making sure to keep a layer of sweet potato within the skin so that it can stand on its own.
 Return the skins to the baking sheet face up and drizzle with olive oil.
 Reduce the heat to 400°F and bake while you mix up the stuffing (about 5 minutes).

-- In the bowl, mash the sweet potato insides with a masher, then stir in 1 cup shredded cheese, ½ tablespoon chili powder, 3/4 teaspoon kosher salt, and fresh ground pepper.
+- In the bowl, mash the sweet potato insides with a masher, then stir in the shredded cheese, ½ tablespoon chili powder, 3/4 teaspoon kosher salt, and fresh ground pepper.

 - Fill each potato skin with the filling.
 Top with beans, a sprinkle of corn, and a sprinkle of extra cheese.
 Bake until heated through and the cheese melts, about 5 to 10 minutes.

-- Meanwhile, thinly slice 1 green onion and chop ¼ cup cilantro.
+- Meanwhile, thinly slice the green onion and chop the cilantro.
 Remove the potatoes from the oven and garnish with green onions and cilantro.
 Serve hot, garnished with sour cream if desired.

 - Category: Appetizer